0xSysR3ll/ants-rdv-notify/README.md

     git clone https://github.com/0xSysR3ll/ants-rdv-notify
     ```

-2. Edit the values in `config.yml` to match your preferences.
+2. Copy the `config/config-sample.yml` to `config/config.yml` and edit the values to match your preferences.

 3. Pull the official image on Docker Hub
     ```bash